Kyun Utthe Dil Chhod Aaye: Filming

 The series is set in Lahore.
 It is mainly shot at the Film City, Mumbai.
 Some initial sequences were shot in Amritsar.
 The cast and crew of the show also visited the Golden Temple before the release of the show.

-On 13 April 2021, Uddhav Thackeray, Chief Minister of Maharashtra announced a sudden curfew due to increased Covid cases, while the production halted in Mumbai from 14 April 2021.
+On 13 April 2021, Uddhav Thackeray, then Chief Minister of Maharashtra announced a sudden curfew due to increased Covid cases, while the production halted in Mumbai from 14 April 2021.

 The production location was soon shifted temporarily to Surendranagar, Gujarat.
 The team shot at the Ambika Niwas Palace.
 After two months of shooting in Gujarat, the team shifted back to Film City, Mumbai on 20 June 2021.

 Release

 Kyun Utthe Dil Chhod Aaye premiered from 25 January 2021 to 20 August 2021 on Sony Entertainment Television.

 Cancellation

 The series went off-air on 20 August 2021 due to low viewership.

 Reception

 Critical reception

 Kyun Utthe Dil Chhod Aaye received mostly mixed to positive reviews.
 It received praises for its story, cinematography, performance of the cast and music.
 Critics pointed that the narrative is simple but the language is heavy for the audiences to understand.